dvirha9/Messenger-By-Dvir/README.md

 # Messenger-By-Dvir

-Instant messaging website written over HTML, CSS and JavaScript for the front-end and JavaScript for the back-end using [socket.io](https://socket.io) for the Server-Client Communication.
+Instant messaging responsive website written over HTML, CSS and JavaScript for the front-end and JavaScript for the back-end using [socket.io](https://socket.io) for the Server-Client Communication.